 (27A/B) 4 memorized solos; 2 by mid-semester and 2 solos by the end of the semester, 20%

 Final Performance

 Sing one song from memory with accompaniment.
-Present the Alternative Media Project (criteria will be discussed in class and posted on canvas).
-Finals week 5/8-5/12, 2023, 15%
+Present the Alternative Media Project (criteria discussed in class and posted on Canvas).
+Finals week May 8-12, 2023, 15%